Next Generation 112: NG 112, NG 9-1-1, NG 999 and NG 000

 112 is the common number for emergency communications in the European Union, 911 for North America, 999 for the United Kingdom and other countries and NG 000 for Australia and New Zealand.
-It is important to note though that these are essentially the same concepts - an IP-based end-to-end platform for emergency communications with commonly defined protocols and interfaces.
+These are essentially the same concepts: an IP-based end-to-end platform for emergency communications with commonly defined protocols and interfaces.

 NG112 is based on the same principles as NG 9-1-1, an initiative aimed at updating the 911 service infrastructure in the United States to improve public emergency communications services.
 Building on the work of the Internet Engineering Task Force (IETF), the National Emergency Number Association (NENA) developed Functional & Interface Standards for NG9-1-1 and continues to evolve the standards as NG 9-1-1 is rolled out in the United States and Canada.
 The European Emergency Number Association (EENA) published its Long-Term Definition for NG112 in 2013 based on NENA's i3 Solution - Stage 3.

 In 2019, the British Association of Public Safety Communications Officials (BAPCO), published a whitepaper on Next Generation 999 in order to catalyse debate and discussion on the future of the 999 service.
 The whitepaper cautions that the barriers to advancing a next generation of the 999 service are organisational and political, not technological.
 Technology is leaping forward, but the transformation of the emergency services is sluggish and there is a real danger of being left behind and failing the public.

 All NG projects worldwide have the same objective.
 Making the highest possible quality emergency communications equally accessible to all citizens from the communications devices, services and applications they use every day.